lafkon/utils.animation.hpgl/README.md

-convert image sequences to vector and them hpgl
+convert image sequences to vector and then hpgl